gaultier/blog/wait_process_timeout.md

 So...
 I don't *love* this approach:

 - I find signals hard.
 It's basically a global `goto` to a completely different location.
-- A sigal handler is forced to use global mutable state, which is better avoided if possible, and it does not play nice with threads.
+- A signal handler is forced to use global mutable state, which is better avoided if possible, and it does not play nice with threads.
 - Lots of functions are not 'signal-safe', and that has led to security vulnerabilities in the past e.g. in [ssh](https://www.qualys.com/2024/07/01/cve-2024-6387/regresshion.txt).
 In short, non-atomic operations are not signal safe because they might be suspended in the middle, thus leaving an inconsistent state behind.
 Thus, we have to read documentation very carefully to ensure that we only call signal safe functions in our signal handler, and cherry on the cake, that varies from platform to platform, or even between libc versions on the same platform.
 - Signals do not compose well with other Unix entities such as file descriptors and sockets.
 For example, we cannot `poll` on signals.
 There are platform specific solutions though, keep on reading.
 - Different signals have different default behaviors, and this gets inherited in child processes, so you cannot assume anything in your program and have to be very defensive.
 Who knows what the parent process, e.g. the shell, set as the signal mask?
 If you read through the whole implementation of the `timeout` program, a lot of the code is dedicated to setting signal masks in the parent, forking, immediately changing the signal mask in the child and the parent, etc. Now, I believe modern Unices offer more control than `fork()` about what signal mask the child should be created with, so maybe it got better.
 Still, it's a lot of stuff to know.